 Real talk:

-If your shoulders feel heavy or tight by evening, this one alone can give instant relief.
+If your shoulders feel heavy or tight in the evening, this one alone can give instant relief.

 Lower back pain is extremely common among Indian office workers — especially if you sit on dining chairs, plastic chairs, or soft sofas.